-- 1. Show respect for others by being considerate and courteous. - 2.
-Be on time to class with appropriate materials. - 3.
-Enter the classroom and take your seat quietly.
-Remain in your seat unless otherwise instructed by the teacher. - 4.
-Stay on task for the assigned time.
-Follow directions. - 5.
-Keep hands, feet, and objects to yourself. - 6.
-Adhere to classroom guidelines/expectations on food, drinks (except water), gum, hats, sunglasses, and grooming in the classroom. - 7.
-Adhere to classroom guidelines/expectations on electronic devices including, but not limited to, cell phones, I-pods, other music devices, portable speakers, or other personal electronic devices (seen or heard) once inside a classroom. - 8.
-Class will begin and be dismissed by the instructor, not the bell. - 9.
-Work stations are to be kept neat, safe, and clean. - 10.
-A classroom suspension will result from disruption or defiance when a substitute is present or as a teacher deems necessary, and the teacher will contact parent/guardian per EdCode.
+- Show respect for others by being considerate and courteous. - Arrive to class on time with appropriate materials. - Enter the classroom and take your seat quietly. - Stay on-task for the entire period. - Follow all staff directions. - Take care of all grooming needs before entering a classroom/building. - Keep hands, feet and other objects to yourself. - Understand that class will begin and be dismissed by the teacher, not the bell. - Keep workstations neat and safe.

+A classroom suspension will result from disruption or defiance when a substitute is present or as a teacher deems necessary, and the teacher will contact parent/guardian per Ed Code.
 Students will report directly to the Student Center upon exit of the classroom.